HMCS Saguenay (DDH 206): DDH conversion

 Following successful trials aboard the frigate Buckingham and sister ship Ottawa, plans to convert the St. Laurent class took shape.
 Th development of the beartrap, installed in Assiniboine during her 1962–63 conversion, finalized the concept.
 By keeping the aircraft secure, the beartrap eliminated the need for deck handling from landing to the hangar, or from hangar to takeoff.

 In the conversion to a helicopter-carrying vessel, Saguenay was gutted except for machinery and some forward spaces.
-The hull was strengthened, fueling facilities for the helicopter and activated fin stabilizers installed.
+The hull was strengthened, and fuelling facilities for the helicopter and active fin stabilizers were installed.
 The fin stabilizers were to reduce roll in rough weather during helicopter operations.
 All seven St Laurents were fitted with helicopter platforms and SQS 504 Variable Depth Sonar (VDS).
 The single funnel was altered to twin stepped funnels to permit the forward extension of the helicopter hangar.
 To make room for the helicopter deck, the aft 3-inch mount and one of the Limbos were removed.
 The two 40 mm guns were also removed.
 Following the conversion, the displacement remained the same at standard load but at full load, it increased to 3051 t.